js658g/airbnb-data-analysis/README.md

 ```

 ## Project Motivation <a id="motivation"></a>
-In our data analysis we have used the dataset described in the [Used Data][#data] section to compare different
+In our data analysis we have used the dataset described in the [Used Data](#data) section to compare different
 Airbnb properties across The Netherlands.
 We wanted to answer to the following questions:
 1. Which city has the highest price tag?
 What about their neighborhoods?
 2. What city and neighborhoods are in most demand?